 Europe Travel Insurance

-Coverage protecting against unforeseen events and expenses while traveling within Europe.
+Europe travel insurance offers coverage for unforeseen events and expenses while traveling within Europe.

-While some European countries outside the Schengen Area may not require insurance, it's important to note that several countries within the Schengen Area do require additional visas and insurance coverage.
 This requirement may even apply if you are only making a stopover in a Schengen country without disembarking from the plane.
 Therefore, it's wise to ensure you have adequate travel insurance regardless of your destination within Europe to avoid any unexpected financial burdens.

 The EU is a political and economic union comprising 27 European countries.
 Member countries share common policies on various matters such as economy, security, migration, health, and the environment.
 It was established in 1958, initially consisting of Belgium, Germany, France, Italy, Luxembourg, and the Netherlands.
 Over time, several other countries joined, although the United Kingdom withdrew from the EU in 2020.